GoogleCloudPlatform/magic-modules/docs/content/develop/test.md

 > **Note:** If not, you can create one now, or skip this guide and construct the test by hand.
 Writing tests by hand can sometimes be a better option if there is a similar test you can copy from.

 1. Add the test in MMv1.
-Repeat for all the standard tests you will need.
+Repeat for all the create tests you will need.
 2. [Generate the providers]({{< ref "/get-started/generate-providers.md" >}}).
 3. From the provider, copy and paste the generated `*_generated_test.go` file into [`magic-modules/mmv1/third_party/terraform/tests`](https://github.com/GoogleCloudPlatform/magic-modules/tree/main/mmv1/third_party/terraform/tests) as a new file call `*_test.go`.
 4. Modify the tests as needed.